thlorenz/level-json-edit/README.md

 # level-json-edit

-Taking editing json to the next level with multilevel and hulk.
+Taking editing json to the next level with multilevel.

 ```js
 // TODO